pmolina/dps/README.md

 The core of the DPS is the `ERC20TokenVault` smart contract.
 Key components include:

 - Deposit and withdrawal functions for the specified ERC20 token
+- Invest and deinvest functions for Aave integration
 - Proof of life mechanism, automatically updating on interactions
 - Fallback wallet system with customizable periods
-- Balance tracking for each user
+- Balance tracking for each user and client ID
 - Utilizes OpenZeppelin contracts for enhanced security (ReentrancyGuard, Ownable, Pausable)

-## Multiple Markets
+## Multiple Markets and Client IDs

 To support multiple ERC20 tokens, the contract should be deployed separately for each token.
-This allows for independent markets for different tokens, each with its own set of users, balances, and configurations.
+This allows for independent markets for different tokens.
+Additionally, the contract now supports multiple client IDs per user address, enabling more flexible fund management.

 ## Testing

-A comprehensive test suite using Hardhat is implemented in `test/ERC20TokenVault.test.js`, covering all major functionalities:

-- Deployment
-- Deposits and withdrawals
-- Proof of life updates
-- Fallback wallet operations
-- Owner functions (pause/unpause)
+The project includes two comprehensive test suites:

+1. Hardhat tests in `test/ERC20TokenVault.test.js`:

+   - Covers all major functionalities
    - Uses MockERC20 tokens to simulate ERC20 token interactions

+2. Foundry tests in `test/foundry/ERC20TokenVault.t.sol`:
+   - Provides additional coverage with Solidity-based tests
+   - Includes mocks for Aave's Pool and PoolAddressesProvider

-Additionally, Foundry tests are available in `test/foundry/ERC20TokenVault.t.sol`.
-To run the Foundry tests, use the following command:
+To run the tests:

 ```bash
 forge test